Residents ordered to evacuate after fire breaks out at a power plant in Central California

 The company confirmed to CNN affiliate KSBW its personnel called for assistance from the North Monterey County Fire District after a fire was detected in the 300-MW Phase I energy storage facility.
 All site personnel were safely evacuated, Vistra told KSBW.
 “The cause of the fire has not yet been determined, but an investigation will begin once the fire is extinguished,” the company said.

-The Moss Landing Power Plant, about 77 miles south of San Francisco, is owned by Texas-based Vistra Energy and houses tens of thousands of lithium batteries.
+The Moss Landing Power Plant, about 77 miles south of San Francisco, houses tens of thousands of lithium batteries.
 While the US Department of Energy states these batteries play a crucial role in storing electricity generated from renewable sources like solar power, the US Fire Administration warns firefighters should be cautious of potential chemical exposure during firefighting operations as lithium-ion batteries contain volatile electrolytes, and when exposed to high temperatures or physical damage can release flammable gases.

 All North Monterey County Unified School District schools and offices will be closed on Friday due to the ongoing fire at the battery plant, according to a statement.
 The district serves more than 4,500 K-12 students, and covers a 70 square-mile area that includes neighborhoods in Castroville, Prunedale, Moss Landing, Aromas and parts of Salinas, its website says.

+On September 4, 2021, a malfunction at Moss Landing caused some battery damage.
+An investigation revealed the heat suppression system was accidentally triggered by low smoke from a faulty component, leading to water spraying on the battery storage areas and damaging about 7% of the batteries.
+There were no injuries, and the situation was managed without outside assistance, Vistra said in a 2022 statement on its investigative findings.

+In October 2023, following a fire at a different battery plant owned by other company, California Gov. Gavin Newsom signed a bill mandating battery storage facilities to implement safety and communication protocols to enhance safety measures.

-To assist evacuees, the Castroville Rec Center has been designated a temporary evacuation point, according to the sheriff’s office.
+To assist evacuees of the Thursday fire, the Castroville Rec Center has been designated a temporary evacuation point, according to the sheriff’s office.

 The National Weather Service Bay Area shared satellite images of the fire on X, highlighting visible heat signatures from the blaze.